Cox & Kings Ltd leads losers in 'A' group

-Reliance Power Ltd, Emami Ltd, Glenmark Pharmaceuticals Ltd and Jaiprakash Associates Ltd are among the other losers in the BSE's 'A' group today, 24 June 2019.
+Bombay Burmah Trading Corporation Ltd, Vakrangee Ltd, Jyothy Laboratories Ltd and Central Bank of India are among the other losers in the BSE's 'A' group today, 26 June 2019.

-Reliance Power Ltd, Emami Ltd, Glenmark Pharmaceuticals Ltd and Jaiprakash Associates Ltd are among the other losers in the BSE's 'A' group today, 24 June 2019.
+Bombay Burmah Trading Corporation Ltd, Vakrangee Ltd, Jyothy Laboratories Ltd and Central Bank of India are among the other losers in the BSE's 'A' group today, 26 June 2019.

-Cox & Kings Ltd crashed 20.00% to Rs 48.4 at 14:49 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 1.68 lakh shares were traded on the counter so far as against the average daily volumes of 76953 shares in the past one month.
+Cox & Kings Ltd crashed 9.91% to Rs 45 at 14:43 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 3.62 lakh shares were traded on the counter so far as against the average daily volumes of 1.29 lakh shares in the past one month.

-Reliance Power Ltd lost 13.58% to Rs 4.71.
-The stock was the second biggest loser in 'A' group.On the BSE, 172.36 lakh shares were traded on the counter so far as against the average daily volumes of 90.94 lakh shares in the past one month.
+Bombay Burmah Trading Corporation Ltd tumbled 3.76% to Rs 919.4.
+The stock was the second biggest loser in 'A' group.On the BSE, 13602 shares were traded on the counter so far as against the average daily volumes of 6717 shares in the past one month.

-Emami Ltd tumbled 10.30% to Rs 259.45.
-The stock was the third biggest loser in 'A' group.On the BSE, 560.32 lakh shares were traded on the counter so far as against the average daily volumes of 35138 shares in the past one month.
+Vakrangee Ltd lost 3.42% to Rs 35.35.
+The stock was the third biggest loser in 'A' group.On the BSE, 8.54 lakh shares were traded on the counter so far as against the average daily volumes of 13.46 lakh shares in the past one month.

-Glenmark Pharmaceuticals Ltd fell 7.57% to Rs 462.35.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 2.45 lakh shares were traded on the counter so far as against the average daily volumes of 28917 shares in the past one month.
+Jyothy Laboratories Ltd shed 2.98% to Rs 154.75.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 38165 shares were traded on the counter so far as against the average daily volumes of 55590 shares in the past one month.

-Jaiprakash Associates Ltd pared 7.50% to Rs 2.96.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 8.31 lakh shares were traded on the counter so far as against the average daily volumes of 14.84 lakh shares in the past one month.
+Central Bank of India pared 2.95% to Rs 19.75.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 67291 shares were traded on the counter so far as against the average daily volumes of 73240 shares in the past one month.

 Powered by Capital Market - Live News